uswds/uswds/.github/CONTRIBUTING.md

 1. Create a branch that lightly defines what you're working on (e.g. add-styles).
 1. Ensure that your contribution works via `npm`, if applicable.
 See below under _Install the package locally via `npm-link`_.
-1. Once you're ready to submit a pull request, push your branch up to the repo.
+1. Once you're ready to submit a pull request and fill out the PULL REQUEST template provided.
 1. Submit your pull request against the `18f-pages-staging` branch.

 Have questions or need help with setup?
 Open an issue here [https://github.com/18F/web-design-standards/issues](https://github.com/18F/web-design-standards/issues).